Legal Considerations for Using our Donor or Surrogacy Program

 Rainbow Fertility has a responsibility for providing Assisted Reproductive Technology (ART) based on the relevant state or federal laws and guidelines as outlined below.

 The Donor Program encompasses all donated gametes (eggs and sperm) as well as donated embryos.
 There are legal implications that need to be understood for anyone receiving donated gametes or embryos.
 Therefore, carefully read the information presented in this section.

 All individuals/couples are encouraged to seek independent legal advice before attending the donor program.

-Donors are entitled to some information about the offspring born.
-On request, non-identifying information about live births, gender of the child, number of the children and any abnormalities can be provided.
+- Donors are entitled to some information about the offspring born.
+On request, non-identifying information about live births, the gender of the child, the number of children and any abnormalities can be provided.

-The person conceived using donor gametes, and the donor of gametes, need to be protected from the consequences of having many siblings and offspring, respectively.
-Gamete donors are able to donate to up to 10 women in VIC, QLD and SA and 5 women in NSW (this includes the donor and any current or former partner of the donor).
+- The person conceived using donor gametes, and the donor of gametes, need to be protected from the consequences of having many siblings and offspring, respectively.
+Gamete donors are able to donate to up to 10 individuals in VIC, QLD and SA and 5 individuals in NSW (this includes the donor and any current or former partner of the donor).

 Please consider the following:

 - In Australia, surrogacy must be altruistic; commercial surrogacy is illegal.

 - In Victoria, traditional surrogacy is not permitted.